-Social responsibility is an essential element underpinning the Group's corporate value.
-Over the years, the Group has been engaged in fruitful partnerships with various stakeholders to support initiatives for the benefit of community members in need and relevant organisations.
-Local operations reach out to community stakeholders and identify appropriate forms of support based on their respective specific advantages and communication networks.
+The Group has always been upholding social responsibility, which is regarded an essential element underpinning its corporate value.
+Over the years, the Group has been engaged in partnerships with various stakeholders to support initiatives for the benefits of community organizations and the needy people therein.
+Local operations reach out to community stakeholders and identify appropriate forms of support based on their respective own strength and communication networks.
 Over the years, community initiatives supported by the Group have covered poverty alleviation, relief for disaster-stricken areas, education sponsorships and compassionate visits.
 During the year, the Group continued to undertake such responsibility and actively identified the needs of individuals and groups in the community to offer them support and care.